Kydon Palace

-MS Kydon Palace is a Greek Ro-Pax high speed ferry, built in 2001 at the Sestri Ponente shipyards by Fincantieri as Festos Palace for Minoan Lines' overnight services between Piraeus and Crete.
+Kydon Palace is a Greek Ro-Pax high speed ferry, built in 2001 at the Sestri Ponente shipyards by Fincantieri as Festos Palace for Minoan Lines' overnight services between Piraeus and Crete.
 Initially she ran to Heraklion.
-In 2020 she was transferred to the Piraeus–Chania route and renamed Kydon Palace She is a sister ship of Knossos Palace.
+In 2020 she was transferred to the Piraeus–Chania route and renamed Kydon Palace She is a sister ship of Cruise Bonaria.
 She can reach speeds up to 30 kn.
 The ship's facilities include restaurants, bars and cabins.